MetOffice/CDDS/docs/operational_procedure/gcmodeldev.md

 !!! example
     A simulation for the pre-industrial control from HadGEM3 will be used as an example in these instructions.

-As of version v2.4.4 CDDS can generate CMORised data for an arbitrary activity id (MIP) or experiment using a cylc suite to manage the whole process.
-At CDDS v2.5.0 we changed to using Cylc 8 workflows rather than Cylc 7 suites.

 ## Prerequisites

 Before running the CDDS Operational Procedure, please ensure that:

 - [x] you have a project framework to work within (see next section)

-- [x] you belong to the `cdds` group

-    !!! tip
-        type `groups` on the command line to print the groups a user is in

-- [x] you have write permissions to `moose:/adhoc/projects/cdds/` on MASS

-    !!! tip
-        You can check if you have correct permissions by running following command and check if your moose username is included in the access control list output:
-        ```bash
-        moo getacl moose:/adhoc/projects/cdds
-        ```

 - [x] you use a bash shell.
 CDDS uses Conda which can experience problems running in a shell other than bash.